vishnuvardhanRamesh/vishnuvardhanRamesh.github.io/HugoTeX/website_contents/content/post/cnn_sound.md

 This paper went through the processing of audio clips into Mel spectrograms, as well as the training of both a CNN and a CNN+GRU model to perform classification.
 This research also showcases usefulness in its practical implications.
 This model can be trained relatively quickly, and can be used as a baseline for businesses to quickly identify noises of interest.
 Future work may include testing more advanced CNN architectures, or trying out new models such as a transformer model.

-A full length project report is available, as well as a Github repository with the codebase containing the machine learning models and test analysis.
+A full report analysis of this project along with the codebase containing the machine learning models and test analysis can be found in this [Github repository](https://github.com/vishnuvardhanRamesh/Sound_Classification).